shiftan/simple_sagemaker/README.md

     - Every push is tested for linting + some
 6. Create a pull request to the master branch
     - Every master push is fully tested
-7. If the tests succeed, the new version is publihed to [PyPi](https://pypi.org/project/simple-sagemaker/)
+7. If the tests succeed, the new version is published to [PyPi](https://pypi.org/project/simple-sagemaker/)

 # Open issues
 1. S3_sync doesn't delete remote files if deleted locally + optimization
 2. Handling spot instance / timeout termination / signals
 3. Local testing/debugging
-4. Full documentation of the APIs (Reamde / Read the docs + CLI?)
+4. Full documentation of the APIs (Readme / Read the docs + CLI?)